 A Customer may access the web application from another country outside of the country where the Personal Data is stored.

 Data is retained for up to 8 years to comply with Customer legal and contractual obligations.
 We may extend that period of data retention.
 If a Customer is no longer a SimpleLegal customer, SimpleLegal will retain a backup of the Personal Data for at least as long as contractually obligated, and in accordance with our data retention policies.

 Your law firms and legal vendors will provide and have access to some of the Personal Data through the SimpleLegal platform.
 That shared access is one of the benefits of SimpleLegal.

 Data Subject Consent

 Article 6 of the GDPR describes the conditions for lawfully processing Personal Data.
 As it relates to Personal Data processed in the SimpleLegal platform, Customers will likely have the lawful ability to process Personal Data as the result of an employment agreement, a vendor contract, or through a legal obligation.
 SimpleLegal Customers typically do not need to collect a separate consent from each Data Subject in order to process Personal Data on the SimpleLegal platform.
 Similarly, SimpleLegal customers are not required to obtain consent to transfer Personal Data outside the EU, because SimpleLegal can commit to providing a level of protection for the data that is acceptable under EU law.

 Data Retention and The Right to be Forgotten

 Article 17 of the GDPR describes the right to erasure, commonly known as the “right to be forgotten”.
 The Article also includes exceptions to that right.
 Tax, audit, and record keeping legal requirements permit the Customer to retain Personal Data.

-Please contact email@example.com for any other questions and we are happy to help.
+Contact Us: Please contact email@example.com for any other questions.
+We are happy to help.